 Stone Arch Bridge & Presidents Bike Boulevard

-The Stone Arch Bridge & Presidents Bicycle Boulevard is anticipated to run along these streets (from north to south):
+The Stone Arch Bridge & Presidents Bicycle Boulevard will run along these streets (from north to south):

 - 36th Avenue NE - Polk to Tyler Streets

 - Tyler Street NE - 36th to 29th Avenues

 - Polk Street NE - 29th to 22nd Avenues

 - 22nd Avenue NE - Polk to Fillmore Streets

 - Fillmore Street NE - 22nd Avenue to Winter Street

 - Winter Street NE - Fillmore to Pierce Streets